 We may also disclose your information to any person you appoint as your representative or to act on your behalf (such as your lawyer, administrator, auditor) or any person you appoint as a referee (such as a current or former employer) or to your guarantor or prospective guarantor as appropriate for the purpose for which they were appointed.

-We may disclose your information to Atlas Copco AB and its subsidiaries for the purpose of us providing to you our products and services.
+We may disclose your information to Epiroc AB and its subsidiaries for the purpose of us providing to you our products and services.

 We may disclose your information, including credit information, to third parties who provide services to us, that assist us in providing our products and services to you.
 These services and third parties include: